pnp/powershell/documentation/Set-PnPTenant.md

 ### -ExternalServicesEnabled
 Enables external services for a tenant.
-External services are defined as services that are not in the Office 365 datacenters.
+External services are defined as services that are not in the Office 365 data centers.

 The valid values are:
 True (default) - External services are enabled for the tenant.
-False - External services that are outside of the Office 365 datacenters cannot interact with SharePoint.
+False - External services that are outside of the Office 365 data centers cannot interact with SharePoint.

 ```yaml
 Type: Boolean